Pylons/translationstring/docs/glossary.rst

    Gettext
      The GNU `gettext <http://www.gnu.org/software/gettext/>`_
-     library, used by the :mod:`internatl` locale translation machinery.
+     library, used by the :mod:`translationstring` locale translation machinery.

    Translator